 Gray Jays are common in Algonquin Provincial Park.
 Continuing a 54-year-old tradition, a dedicated team of researchers is monitoring breeding pairs.
 This is the longest study of its kind in the world!

 With each passing year, more is learned about the breeding behaviour and life history of these remarkable birds.

-Every year, researchers monitor breeding pairs of Gray Jays as they build nests and raise their young.
+Every year, researchers monitor breeding pairs of Canada Jays as they build nests and raise their young.

 The group is made up of volunteers and graduate students.
 The students are supervised by Dan Strickland, a retired Chief Park Naturalist, and Drs.
 Ryan Norris and Amy Newman from the University of Guelph.

 Sadly, over the past three decades, there has been a decline of over 50% of Canada Jays in the Algonquin study area.
 We suspect that climatic conditions in the fall, such as warming temperatures and freeze-thaw events, are damaging the caches of perishable food.

 Breeding pairs rely on these food caches for overwinter survival, and to feed their young at the end of winter.
 Ongoing research is continuing to investigate the causes of the population decline in Algonquin.

 Nestlings are given a unique combination of coloured leg bands each year.
 The bands help monitor breeding success, and allow researchers to follow individuals throughout their lifetime.